-- (b) be presented and labelled in a manner that makes the line items that constitute the subtotal clear and understandable; - (c) be consistent from period to period, in accordance with paragraph 45; and - (d) not be displayed with more prominence than the subtotals and totals required in SLFRS for the statement(s) presenting profit or loss and other comprehensive income. - An entity shall present the line items in the statement(s) presenting profit or loss and other comprehensive income that reconcile any subtotals presented in accordance with paragraph 85 with the subtotals or totals required in SLFRS for such statement(s). - Because the effects of an entity's various activities, transactions and other events differ in frequency, potential for gain or loss and predictability, disclosing the components of financial performance assists users in understanding the financial performance achieved and in making projections of future financial performance.
+- An entity shall present additional line items, headings and subtotals in the statement(s) presenting profit or loss and other comprehensive income when such presentation is relevant to an understanding of the entity's financial performance. - Because the effects of an entity's various activities, transactions and other events differ in frequency, potential for gain or loss and predictability, disclosing the components of financial performance assists users in understanding the financial performance achieved and in making projections of future financial performance.
 An entity includes additional line items in the statement(s) presenting profit or loss and other comprehensive income and it amends the descriptions used and the ordering of items when this is necessary to explain then elements of financial performance.
 An entity considers factors including materiality and the nature and function of the items of income and expense.
 For example, a financial institution may amend the descriptions to provide information that is relevant to the operations of a financial institution.
-An entity does not offset income and expense items unless the criteria in paragraph 32 are met. - An entity shall not present any items of income or expense as extraordinary items, in the statement(s) presenting profit or loss and other comprehensive income or in the notes.
+An entity does not offset income and expense items unless the criteria in paragraph 32 are met.

+An entity shall not present any items of income or expense as extraordinary items, in the statement(s) presenting profit or loss and other comprehensive income or in the notes.